Easy Homemade Hot Honey Sauce (Different than Hot Honey!)

 Why You’ll Love This Hot Honey Sauce

-This spicy honey is a great alternative to store-bought versions (think Mike’s Hot Honey) that you can make in your own home and control the heat level kick.
-Because it is made fresh and to your taste, you can easily customize it to the level of hot you are looking for.
+This spicy honey sauce is a great alternative to store-bought versions (think Mike’s Hot Honey, but with a twist) that you can make in your own home and control the heat level kick.
+Because it is made fresh and to your taste, you can easily customize it to the level of hot you are looking for plus with the addition of the extra ingredients, it gives the sauce a different flavor profile than regular hot honey.

 These simple ingredients can easily be found in your local grocery (or community farmers’ markets)